Apply for a TV Channel Operations & Broadcasting Business License in Dubai

 Trade name reservation and approval

-Submission of the licence application with the chosen activity code
+Submission of the license application with the chosen activity code

 Preparation and submission of required documents